theMK2k/Media-Hoarder/docs/01-Media-Storage.md

     └── I love Chestbursters.mp4
 ```

-**Media Hoarder** interprets the storage of a movie as directory-based if the follwing criteria hold true:
+**Media Hoarder** interprets the storage of a movie as directory-based if the following criteria hold true:

 - the directory contains an .nfo file
 - the directory contains max.
 2 media files (multi-part archives are counted as one media file)